Shop

 Awards: Chicago Botanic Garden rates this 4-stars for health, robust growth, hardiness and flower production.

 In garden of English plant enthusiast Peter Collinson, 1736.
 The name Phlomis is Greek meaning “to burn” “because in old time the peasants used to burn these plants to enlighten their chambers.”
 Gardeners Dictionary, 1768.
-This species 1st collected for description and naming in Siberia in 1759.
+This species 1st collected in Siberia in 1759.

 • Phlox buckleyi Sword leaf Phlox Z 4-8